muqiuhan/.emacs.d/README.md

 </div>

-## BUILD CONFIGURE
+## RECOMMEND BUILD CONFIGURE

-Emacs 29.1 added treesitter support, you can turn on this option： ``./configure --with-all --with-treesitter``

-Other Emacs versions only require:
-``./configure --with-all``

-If you are very familiar with configure options or know exactly what kind of Emacs you need to build, then feel free to :)
+> If you are very familiar with configure options or know exactly what kind of Emacs you need to build, then feel free to :)

+- Emacs 29.1 and later: ``./configure --with-all --with-treesitter``
+- Other" ``./configure --with-all``

 ## CONFIGURATION
 ```elisp